 South Dakota is perhaps best known as the home of the Badlands, the Black Hills, and Mount Rushmore.
 It is also known for the annual Sturgis Motorcycle Rally held in Sturgis, SD, which attracts hundreds of thousands of visitors every summer.
+Some of the most popular cities in South Dakota include Sioux Falls, Rapid City, and Yankton.
 Wherever your destination lies, make sure you have the right car insurance in South Dakota for your vehicle.
 The following information will help you make an informed decision as you get a South Dakota car insurance quote online.

-All motorists are required to carry the following minimum insurance coverage levels in South Dakota:
+All motorists are required to carry the following minimum auto insurance coverage levels in South Dakota:

 South Dakota Teen Driving Laws